paudel-arjun/word-embedding/word_embedding.md

     ## 4  0.92253000 3.263501 -1.861858  0.370579 0.63708
     ## 2 -0.01758149 2.465690 -0.458556 -0.906757 2.60144

-> It is extremely important that the order of column in word\_matrix and
+> It is extremely important that the order of column in word_matrix and
-> order of row in glove\_matrix match.
+> order of row in glove_matrix match.
 If there is a mismatch you will
 > get incorrect result.
-> In out case this is achieved by sorting dataframe by word/token before
+> In our case this is achieved by sorting dataframe by word/token before
 > casting to sparse matrix.

 **Another way of calculating document embedding.**